ShaunWard/Milestone-Project-Two/README.md

 ## Testing

 - [Am I Responsive](http://ami.responsivedesign.is/) was used to test the site on various screen sizes to ensure the information could be viewed correctly
 - [HTML Validator](https://validator.w3.org/) has been used to validate the HTML.
-The HTML did return some errors, however these errors were used purposefully to make the site work correctly.
+The HTML did return some errors, however these errors were used purposefully to make the site work correctly, such as the align attribute being used on some of the divs.
-- [CSS Validator](https://jigsaw.w3.org/css-validator/) used to validate CSS
+- [CSS Validator](https://jigsaw.w3.org/css-validator/) has been used to validate the CSS and the errors that came back were either purposefully used, or they were items used by bootstrap.
 - [Pingdom](https://tools.pingdom.com/#5ca554057c800000) used to test speed of website and improve loading times.
 The site came back with a grade of A 93, which is acceptable.

 ## Issues and Bugs